lukevance/apis-for-normies/README.md

 # Onboarding App with User Form

 ## Overview
 This project is a simple onboarding application using Express, EJS, and Bootstrap.
-It provides a form where users can input their details, and the application tracks their progress through integration with a backend API.
-The purpose is to create a smooth onboarding experience, allowing participants to complete setup tasks like connecting GitHub accounts and configuring webhooks.
+It provides a boilerplate for basic features like user inputs and a button.
+This app is designed to accompany this [onboarding guide](https://trustly.notion.site/Product-Tech-Workshop-1376fac3e0c2804b8881d26a50e20208).
+If you haven't read that, start there.

 ## Features
 - User-friendly form to collect participant information.